dreamind/ix/lectures/making-sense-data/index.md

 ﻿Lectures - Making Sense of Data
 ===============================

 In this lecture we introduce some of the basic concepts of analytics.
 We’ve covered communication, formatting, raw data handling with spreadsheets and visualisation – this allows students to turn this into understanding of data-sets to answer real-life questions.
-Several examples are outlined where these methods are used in everyday life, the broad steps of data analysis are outlined and the concepts of grouping and prediction are introduced.
+Several examples are outlined where these methods are used in everyday life, the broad steps of data analysis are outlined.

 <a href="analysis-1.ppt" file="ppt"> Power Point Slides</a>